Disability and LGBTQ people: In media

 Disabled LGBTQ+ characters in film and television tend to be rare; a 2021 report by GLAAD found zero such characters in any major American movie releases that year.
 Their 2022 report found that only 27 characters - 4.5% of all counted LGBTQ+ characters - were also disabled.
 However, films and television shows featured disabled and LGBTQ+ characters do exist, such as Margarita with a Straw (2014), an Indian film about a bisexual student with cerebral palsy, Queer as Folk (2022), an American series which features a wheelchair-using side character, and Special (2019), an American series about a gay man with cerebral palsy.
-Such characters have also been included in some children's shows, including The Dragon Prince (2018), which has a recurring Deaf lesbian character, and Dead End: Paranormal Park (2022), which has an autistic bisexual protagonist.
+Such characters have also been included in some children's shows, including The Dragon Prince (2018), which has a recurring Deaf lesbian character, Dead End: Paranormal Park (2022), which has an autistic bisexual protagonist, and The Owl House (2020), where the main character is bisexual and neurodivergent.

 Some LGBTQ+ magazines have specifically addressed a disabled audience, such as the magazine Dykes, Disability & Stuff, from Madison, Wisconsin, which was founded in the late 1980s and was published until 2001.
 More general LGBTQ+ magazines have also addressed disability; lesbian magazine Sinister Wisdom, for example, made "On Disability" the theme of their Winter 1989/1990 issue.